What Does Documenting Your SMS Mean

 - Explain decision making, training, instructions, manuals, etc.

-What is the Best Hierarchy for Documenting Your SMS
+What Is the Best Hierarchy for Documenting Your SMS

 SMS documentation has 4 distinct sections: